owenbrown/eboshi/README.md

-# eboshi - Hugo CI/CD for AWS
+# Eboshi - Pretty websites for enlightened collaboration
 The purpose of the project is to create pretty websites that anyone can update by updates a markdown file in a Git repo.

 This allows teams to collaborate.
 Anyone can view the resultin website.